-In the December 2017 and September 2018 editions of Fundamental, we discussed the proposals to establish a new type of investment vehicle with a corporate structure, the Corporate Collective Investment Vehicle (CCIV).
+In previous editions of Fundamental, we discussed the proposals to establish a new type of investment vehicle with a corporate structure, the Corporate Collective Investment Vehicle (CCIV).
 In this edition, partner Langton Clarke explores the positive changes made since the draft legislation was first introduced and highlights some areas that could still benefit from greater flexibility.

 Public consultation is underway on two exposure draft bills that will implement the tax and regulatory components of the CCIV regime.
 Earlier drafts of the proposed legislation were released in three tranches, but this is the first time the complete package of reforms (including explanatory materials) has been made available.
 Although the Federal Government has not set a date to introduce the new law, this is likely to be the last public opportunity to provide input.